miketheman/knife-community/README.md

 ### Important
 * You have **not** incremented the version number in `metadata.rb` - this will do so for you
 * You have a `name` string defined in your `metadata.rb`, OR your repository name is identical to your cookbook name
+* You have either committed or staged all changes to be included with this version release.
+Any uncommitted changed should be `git stash`ed, or stage them to be committed along with the version via `git add`

 Cookbook Release Workflow
 -------------------------

 Assuming you have made your changes, tested your code thoroughly (one can hope!), all merged into your `master` branch, and are ready to release a new version of your cookbook, here's a flow to follow:

-1. Ensure that the branch is 'clean' - no outstanding uncommitted changes
+1. Ensure that the branch is ready to be committed.
+If there are uncommitted changes, error out.
 1. Read in the current `metadata.rb`, inspect the `version` string, and increment it to the next minor version.
 Override with `--ver`
 1. Create a git commit for the `metadata.rb` change.
 1. Create a git tag with the version number (no leading "v" or the like)